raz-zeevy/mirPredict/README.md

   MirPredict
 ====================
 MirPredict is a small app that is targeted at mapping micro RNA into their corresponding RNA by using the two biggest engines: 'Diana' and 'MirDB'.
 The app uses headless selenium browsers to scrap the data from the web, and then analyse it.
-The search proccess includes using data from two additional data sources: 'ensembl' and 'MirBase'.
+The search proccess includes using data from three additional data sources: 'ensembl', 'MirBase' and 'proteinatlas'.

 <img src="shot_1.jpg" width="500">

-### Download
+### Download & Install
 1. Click the links below to download a setup file.
 2. Install it localy on your PC.